Minnesota Internet Users Essential Tool: Newsgroups

 In Minuet, Newsgroups appear much like e-mail folders.
 An innovative concept is included — Minuet would not attempt to download the whole newsgroups file, which even then included thousands of newsgroups.
 Instead, a Perl server is contacted to search for interesting newsgroups.
 This cuts down the newsgroup searching startup time from many minutes to a few seconds.

 Gopher

 Minuet also comes with a built-in Gopher client.

 FTP

 Minuet is one of the first programs to have a graphical tree-structured approach to FTP.
 At the time, most FTP clients required an almost endless sequence of "cd", "ls" commands to browse servers.

 Web browser

-In its last version 1.0 Beta 18A from 1994, Minuet also includes a WWW browser for the very first time.
+In its last version 1.0 Beta 18A from 1994, Minuet also includes a WWW browser for the first time.
 However, it is only HTTP/1.0-compliant, renders web sites in a pre-HTML 2.0 standard and therefore comes with no web form or table support.
 Later common web browser features such as JavaScript, CSS or proxy server support are not present in this version either.
 Enabling the graphical mode, however, allows Minuet to directly render GIF and JPEG images in HTML documents, which is a superior feature compared to other DOS-based WWW browsers of the time.